segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

   </tr>
 </table>

-Currently, the Android library will also send `userId` and `anonymousId` as `traits` as automatically.
-Additionally, `traits` will be sent in the `context.traits` field with every message.
+The Android library currently automatically sends the `userId` and `anonymousId` as `traits`.
+Additionally, `traits` are sent in the `context.traits` field with every message.

-## Track
+### Track

-`track` lets you record the actions your users perform.
+The Track call lets you record the actions your users perform.
 Every action triggers what we call an "event", which can also have associated properties.

 To get started, the Analytics-Android SDK can automatically tracks a few key common events using the Segment [Native Mobile Spec](/docs/connections/spec/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
 You can enable this option during initialization.